stackblitz/docs/docs/teams/what-is-stackblitz-teams.md

 ### Environment Secrets
 StackBlitz Teams allows you to add environment variables to your workspace, offering a secure way to connect to external services without exposing sensitive information.

-### Full VS Code Editor (Beta)
+### Codeflow Editor (Beta)
-Experience a fully-featured, VS Code editing environment complete with an in-browser Node.js environment, terminal, and support for package management and VS Code extensions.
+Experience a fully-featured, VS Code based editing environment complete with an in-browser Node.js environment, terminal, and support for package management and VS Code extensions.
 Currently in beta, this feature provides a production grade editing environment already familiar to your dev team.

 ## Getting Started
 Starting with StackBlitz Teams is straightforward—simply connect it to your GitHub organization and you're ready to collaborate!
 We even offer a 14-day free trial to get you started.